-A completely randomized block design greenhouse experiment, in four replicates was carried out.
-Four agricultural residues, that is, shell of peanut pods, flax shivers, red sawdust (inner wood of red ceder tree) and white sawdust (inner wood of spruce tree), were composted to a potting soil in plastic bags under different experimental treatments.
-Agricultural residues were air-dried, sieved to pass through a 2 mm sieve, and moistened to 70% of their water holding capacity.
-Each residue was composted in association with either a chemical accelerator (7 kg superphosphate, 40 kg ammonium sulfate, and 35 kg calcium carbonate and 100 kg fertile soil per ton dry matter) or an organic accelerator (100 kg of chicken manure per ton dry matter).
+Four agricultural residues, that is, shell of peanut pods, flax shivers, red sawdust (inner wood of red cedar tree) and white sawdust (inner wood of spruce tree), were composted to a potting soil in plastic bags under different experimental treatments, including cellulose decomposing bacteria fortification, chemical fortification, organic fortification, organic and microbial fortification, organic fortification, organic and microbial fortification, as well as the control.
+Agricultural residues were airdried, sieved to pass through a 2 mm sieve and moistened to 70% of their water holding capacity.
+Each residue was composted in association with either a chemical accelerator composed of 7 kg superphosphate, 1.25 kg potassium sulfate, 40 kg ammonium sulfate and 35 kg calcium carbonate and 100 kg fertile soil, with an initial C/N ratio of 13, per ton of dry matter) or an organic accelerator (100 kg of chicken manure, with an initial C/N of 10.3, per ton of dry matter).
 Control bags received neither chemical nor organic accelerator.

-Each treatment, as well as control, was divided into two sub-groups, the first was biofortified with a suspension of cellulose decomposing microorganisms, and the second was kept without biofortification.
-Treated and untreated agricultural residues were pocked in a sufficient number of net plastic bags containing 1 kg each, and were turned off every two weeks.
-The moisture content during 120 composting period was kept at a proper level throughout irrigation.
+Each treatment, as well as control, was divided into two subgroups, the first was biofortified with a suspension of cellulose decomposing microorganisms and the second was kept without biofortification.
+Treated and untreated agricultural residues were put in a sufficient number of net plastic bags, containing 1 kg each and were turned off every two weeks.
+The moisture content during 120 days composting period was kept at a proper level throughout irrigation.
 Samples from each replicate were collected initially and after 15, 30, 60, 90 and 120 days for chemical and microbiological analyses.